BBN Photodisintegration Constraints on Gravitationally Produced Vector Bosons: Introduction

-To illustrate the main idea of this work, we give a preview of our results in Figure \ref{fig:ExclReg}, which shows the BBN constraints on $H_I \kappa^{1/2}$ and the mass $m_V$ of dark photon where $\kappa$ is an order of one parameter to take into account the dependence on inflationary models.
-In this figure, we fix the kinetic mixing parameter of the dark photon with the SM photon to be $\epsilon = 5\times 10^{-14}$ for high reheating scenario $T_{\rm RH} \lesssim 10^{15}$ GeV and consider both gravitational and freeze-in productions of the dark photon.
+To illustrate the main idea of this work, we give a preview of our results in Figure \ref{fig:ExclReg}, which shows the BBN constraints on (a) $H_I \kappa^{1/2}$ vs the mass $m_V$ of dark photon plane, and (b) $H_I \kappa^{1/2}$ vs the kinetic mixing parameter $\epsilon$ plane.
+Here $\kappa$ is an order of one parameter to take into account the dependence on inflationary models.
+In Figure \ref{moneyplota}, we fix the kinetic mixing parameter of the dark photon with the SM photon to be $\epsilon = 5\times 10^{-14}$, and in Figure \ref{moneyplotb} we fix the mass of the dark photon at $m_V = 0.2$ GeV.
+In both cases we consider a high reheating scenario $T_{\rm RH} \lesssim 10^{15}$ GeV and account for both gravitational and freeze-in productions of the dark photon.
 For large $H_I$ where gravitational production is dominant, the dashed area ``BBN exclusion from the Hubble rate'' is ruled out at 95\% CL since the energy density of dark photon is large enough to modify the Hubble rate during the BBN and thereby affect the BBN itself (see further discussion in Section \ref{subsec:cosmological_constraints}).
 The different shaded areas delimited by solid, dashed and dotted lines are ruled out at 95\% CL due to the BBN photodisintegration constraints from the measurements of primordial abundances of $^2$H, $^3$He, and $^4$He, respectively (further details are in Section \ref{sec:constraints_dark_photon}).
 In summary, for high $H_I$, gravitational production of the dark photon is very efficient, ruling out entire light mass ranges of the dark photon.
 Eventually for $H_I \lesssim 10^8$ GeV, gravitational production becomes subdominant and we are left with the constraint from $^2$H coming mainly from the freeze-in production of the dark photon.
 Hence an eventual determination of $H_I$ from primordial gravitational wave contribution to the Cosmic Microwave Background (CMB) could greatly constrain the parameter space of new vector bosons.

 This article is organized as follows.
 In Section \ref{sec:vector_model}, we discuss the a general vector boson $V$ that couples to the SM fermions and the possible decay channels of $V$ with $m_V \leq {\rm GeV}$.
 The details of photon and electron/positron spectra that result from the decays of $V$ are relegated to Appendix \ref{appendix-B}.
 In Section \ref{sec:gravi_prod}, we discuss gravitational production and the associated cosmological constraints.
 In Section \ref{sec:BBN_photo}, we derive the constraints from the photodisintegration effects on the light element abundance for a dark photon model.
 In Appendix \ref{appendix-A}, we discuss the model file that we have created (available on GitHub at \url{https://github.com/shengfong/lightvectorboson}) for a general light vector boson to be used with \texttt{ACROPOLIS}.
 Finally in Section \ref{sec:conclusion_future}, we conclude and discuss some future directions.